 The modern Western world and its industries have an unhealthy relation with the animal products we consume.
 Here the focus is on meat, as I’ll talk more about the relative impact of vegetarianism (ie. some animal products) below.
 Here are just a few of the issues coming from our out-of-control consumption:

-- We’re consuming unhealthy amounts.
-Drawdown tells us the unfortunate truth behind this.
+Drawdown (affiliate link) tells us the unfortunate truth behind this.
 On average, people from the USA and Canada consume almost twice as much protein daily than is recommended.
 “Eating too much… can lead to certain cancers, strokes, and heart disease.”

 So we know meat and the way we process and consume it is a problem.
-What’s the answer – and is it really worth it to make a switch to a plant-based diet?
+What’s the answer – and is it really worth it to make a switch to a more eco-friendly diet?

 From an environmental perspective, making the swap toward a plant-based diet is one of the best ways you can reduce your carbon footprint!

-In the end, though, a plant-based diet is the obvious answer.
-A very rough estimate from Drawdown* (it’s hard to pinpoint such a broad, ever-changing set of data) says we could expect 66.11 gigatons of reduced CO2 by 2050.
-That’s “if 50 percent of the world’s population restricts their diet to a healthy 2,500 calories per day and reduce meat consumption overall… at least 26.7 gigatons of emissions could be avoided from dietary change alone.
-If avoided deforestation from land use change is included, an additional 39.3 gigatons of emissions could be avoided.”
+if 50 percent of the world’s population restricts their diet to a healthy 2,500 calories per day and reduce meat consumption overall… at least 26.7 gigatons of emissions could be avoided from dietary change alone.
+If avoided deforestation from land use change is included, an additional 39.3 gigatons of emissions could be avoided.